-School Librarian, Margie de Villiers has run and managed school libraries for 20 years.
-Ms. de Villiers holds an advanced degree in Library Science from the University of South Africa in Pretoria, South Africa, along with a Bachelor’s Degree in Social Science/Social work from Rhodes University in Grahamstown, South Africa.
+Concordia school Librarian Margie de Villiers has run and managed school libraries for 20 years.
+Ms. de Villiers holds a Master’s Degree in Library Science from the University of South Africa in Pretoria, South Africa, along with a Bachelor’s Degree in Social Science/Social work from Rhodes University in Grahamstown, South Africa.

 During the course of her career, Ms. de Villiers has developed and created programs for six libraries - from designing the space and furniture to developing the collection.

 Ms. de Villiers has also developed libraries in rural schools and in hospitals, as well as created and built a prison library and trained the inmates to run it.

 Dedicated to cultural preservation, she has run fundraising events at schools to renovate heritage sites, and recently presented on “Academic Honesty” at the Vietnam Librarian Conference.

 “I love the bright and shining faces of all the students at Concordia.
 The colleagues are so supportive and all of us work towards a common goal of doing our best for the students each and every day.
 I appreciate the support and understanding of senior administration and the parents who work very hard with us to make this a great school.”